 William had married Borth girl Jane Meddins 1867-1945, and they had 6 children, Thomas Hayden 1898-1958, Jane Gertrude 1897-1985, George Gwilym 1899-1972, Gwyneth b1905, Ceridwen 1907-1983 and William John 1908-19.
 None of the boys went to sea, only Thomas Hayden had maritime links as he became a shipwright at Birkenhead.
 Gertude married Archibald Patton who was First Officer on the S.S.
 Dartford in 1942 as part of Convoy 0NS100.
 This vessel was torpedoed in mid Atlantic and only 17 of her 47 crew survived, unfortunately Archibald was amongst the fatalities.

+Mary Jane Bywater was born in 1871 in Bontddu Merionethshire but lived most of her life in Borth and married 2 of its mariners.
+Her first husband was Master Mariner David Hughes 1865-1903 who is profiled in the Hughes Mariners segment of this website.
+Mary Jane bore him 2 daughters Jane Lilian b.1899 and Gesina Margherita b.1902.
+The latter married painter and decorator Percy William Pitkin at Borth in 1926 and moved to the London area.
+David Hughes drowned in 1903 whilst in command of the S.S.
+Mexican.
 In 1905 Mary married Hugh James who had been born at sea in 1880.
 His parents were Captain Hugh James and his wife Maggie who gave birth to him 5 days out of Rangoon.
 Hugh and Mary had 4 children together, Thomas Reginald 1907-23, Martha b.1909, Ebenezer 1910-12 and Margaret Novello b.1912.
 Mary Jane had 6 children to care for.
 Hugh was intermittently at sea or spending time ashore running the grocery store Manchester House.
 Currently we have no ships for Hugh except the one he died on.
 He was bosun on the S.S.
 Penvean on a voyage in ballast from Barrow to Barry when without warning she was sunk by German u.boat U-105 15 miles north-west of South Stack Rock, Holyhead.
 Hugh and 2 Borth shipmates, Morgan Morgans Gogerddan Gardens, Ynyslas, and a relative of mine, Basil Lougher Davies, Gloucester House, were among the 21 men lost that day in 1918.